jgrebol/ESIpy/README.md

 ## Features
 - ``make_aoms(mol, mf, partition, save)``: From PySCF's `mol` and `mf` objects and `partition` as a string containing the desired partition (`mulliken`, `lowdin`, `meta_lowdin`, `nao`, `iao`), generate a list of matrices containing the Atomic Overlap Matrices (AOMs).
 The variable `save` is a string containing the name of the file where to save the AOMs.
 - `aromaticity(Smo, ring, mol, mf, partition, mci, av1245, flurefs, homarefs, connectivity, geom, num_threads)`: Compute population analyses, delocalization analyses, and aromaticity indicators from the AOMs (variable Smo).
 Only the AOMs, `Smo`, and the ring connectivities, `ring`, are required for the calculation.
 Any other information will complement the calculation.
 The varible `Smo` can either be the variable that directly comes from the `make_aoms()` function or a string containing the name of the previously saved AOMs.
 The variable `ring` is either a list or a list of lists containing the indices of the atoms for the aromaticity calculations. `mci` and `av1245` are boolean variables to compute the MCI and AV1425 indices, respectively.
 Multi-core processing for the MCI calculation is supported by setting `num_threads` at a number of cores different than 1, albeit the speed-up is non-linear.
-The `flurefs`, `homarefs`, `connectivity` and `geom` variables are optional in case of computing the FLU, HOMA, HOMER and/or BLA indicators without providing the `mol` object; see `examples/`.
+The `flurefs`, `homarefs`, `connectivity` and `geom` variables are optional in case of computing the FLU, HOMA, HOMER and/or BLA indicators without providing the `mol` object; see [examples/examples07.py](examples/examples07.py).
-- Sole functions to compute each of the aromaticity indicators (I<sub>ring</sub>, MCI, AV1245, and PDI, see `examples/08-separate_indicators.py`).
+- Sole functions to compute each of the aromaticity indicators (I<sub>ring</sub>, MCI, AV1245, and PDI, see [examples/example06.py](examples/example06.py`).

 ## Utilities
-- `write_int(mol, mf, molname, Smo, ring, calc)`: Writes the AOMs as input for Dr. Eduard Matito's ESI-3D code (see `examples/07-generate_int.py`).
+- `write_int(mol, mf, molname, Smo, ring, partition)`: Writes the AOMs as input for Dr. Eduard Matito's ESI-3D code (see [examples/example08.py](examples/example08.py)).
 The atomic files are stored in a self-created directory, as well as a general input for the program (`'molname'.bad`).
 The ring variable is not mandatory but recommended.
+- `read_int(path)`: Reads the AOMs from either the .int files generated by ESIpy or the ones generated from the AIMAll package.

 ## Installation
 To install PySCF it is recommended to create a conda environment as follows: